adrianomcr/vectorfield_stack/ground_robot/README.md

 # ground_robot

 This package uses the distancefield package to support a controller for ground robots.
-It can be used to control a diferential drive or a skid-steering robot.
+It can be used to control a differential drive or a skid-steering robot.
 Two types of input controls are available, (i) linear and angular speeds, and (ii) wheels speeds.
 It can be checked with the differential and skid-steering robots available in the robotsim package.

 ## groundrobot_class (python)

-This class is a implementation of controllers for wheeled ground robots.
-The controllers are disigned upon the vector field implemented in the distancefield package (check it [here](../distancefield)). <strong>The groundrobot_class object has a member of the distancefield_class called `vec_field_obj`</strong>.
+This class is an implementation of controllers for wheeled ground robots.
+The controllers are designed upon the vector field implemented in the distancefield package (check it [here](../distancefield)). <strong>The groundrobot_class object has a member of the distancefield_class called `vec_field_obj`</strong>.

 Currently, the groundrobot_class supports two types of robots, the differential drive, and the skid-steer.
 See the image below: